setlock10/phase-3-active-record-associations-methods/README.md

 Recall that using `has_many :songs` creates an instance method `#songs` that we can call on any instance of an artist.

-Calling this method now will return an array of the artist's songs.
+Calling this methmjod now will return an array of the artist's songs.
 Since our method is specifically looking for the first song, we just have to chain on a `#first`.